mariovalney/cf7-to-zapier/readme.txt

 If you send a form with file, we will copy this to a directory before CF7 remove it and send the link to Zapier.

+= How can I rename a field to webhook? =

+You can add a "webhook" option to your field on form edit tab.

+It's like the "class" option: `[text your-field class:form-control id:field-id webhook:webhook-key]`.

+This will create a text field with name "your-field", class "form-control", id "field-id" and will be sent to webhook with key "webhook-key".

 = Can I help you? =

 Yes!
 Visit [GitHub repository](https://github.com/Vizir/cf7-to-zapier).